massfl/bscope/README.md

 **EXAMPLE:**

 In the following example we will:

 1-instanciate a BsCope object from two BS-Snper output txt files.

-2-Visualize CpG counts as function of read coverage 3-Run the conversion from BS-SNPer output files to DSS compatible files (A) and generate a visual report (B)
+2-Visualize CpG counts as a function of read coverage

+3-Run the conversion from BS-SNPer output files to DSS compatible files (A) and generate a visual report (B)

 1- bscope_test = BsCope(["/Users/username/bscope_test_file/bssnper_sample1.txt", "/Users/username/bscope_test_file/bssnper_sample2.txt"], "bssnper", ["sample1", "sample2"], "BSCope_test", "CG")